merantix-momentum/scaffold-core/README.md

 Contribute
 ---------------------

-We use poetry for resolving and installing dependencies.
+We use uv for resolving and installing dependencies.
 [Check the documentation for more information on how to contribute](<https://docs.scaffold.merantix-momentum.cloud/usage/contribute.html>).